 Problems taking AI to production and how to fix them

-When log output volumes grow quickly and significant volume of data movement begin occurring new problems arise.
-Source data moving to the GPU, log data back to storage, and then the log data to machines to handle the distributed compute to perform post model analytics to evaluate the performance characteristics of the models.
-Networks do not provide infinite bandwidth and most enterprises do not run extremely high speed networks.
+New problems arise when when log output volumes grow quickly and significant volume of data movement begins.
+Source data moves to the GPU, log data moves back to storage, and then the log data moves to machines to handle the distributed compute to perform postmodel analytics to evaluate the performance characteristics.
+Networks don’t provide infinite bandwidth and most enterprises do not run extremely high-speed networks.

-Moving forward the problems expand when preparing for production deployment of models and adapting them for real-time and not just training and testing.
-Model deployment and scoring with a canary and decoy model leveraging the rendezvous architecture will be discussed.
+Moving forward, the problems expand when preparing for production deployment of models and adapting them for real time and not just training and testing.
+You’ll learn about model deployment and scoring with a canary and decoy model leveraging the rendezvous architecture.

-Prerequisite knowledgegeneral understanding of the daily activities that go into creating models including data sources.
-Deep knowledge is not required, but cursory understanding is useful.
+- A basic understanding of the daily activities that go into creating models including data sources (useful but not required)

 What you'll learn